sidt36/sidt36/README.md

 ### Hi there 👋
-I am a mechanical engineering interested in Fluid and Solid Mechanics, and also in deep learning.
-I am interested in the multi-disciplinary nature of engineering as a whole.
+I final year mechanical engineering student at IIT Madras, I work in robotics and automotive control.

 <!--
 **sidt36/sidt36** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.